Police Service of Northern Ireland: Co-operation with Garda Síochána

 The protocols for these movements of personnel were signed by both the Chief Constable of the PSNI and the Garda Commissioner on 21 February 2005.

 Accountability

 The PSNI is supervised by the Northern Ireland Policing Board.

 The Police Ombudsman for Northern Ireland deals with any complaints regarding the PSNI, and investigates any allegations of misconduct by police officers.
 Police staff do not fall under the ombudsman's jurisdiction.
-The current Police Ombudsman is former Oversight Commissioner Michael Maguire, who took over from Al Hutchinson in July 2012.
-The Oversight Commissioner was appointed to ensure that the Patten recommendations were implemented 'comprehensively and faithfully', and attempted to assure the community that all aspects of the report were being implemented and being seen to be implemented.
-The oversight role ended on 31 May 2007, with the final report indicating that of Patten's 175 recommendations, 140 had been completed with a further 16 "substantially completed".
+The current Police Ombudsman is Marie Anderson, who took over from Michael Maguire in July 2019.

 The PSNI is also internally regulated by its Professional Standards Department, who can direct local "professional standards champions" (superintendents at district level) to investigate relatively minor matters, while a "misconduct panel" will consider more serious misconduct issues.
 Outcomes from misconduct hearings include dismissal, a requirement to resign, reduction in rank, monetary fines and cautions.